You don’t have to go far to hear me recommend journaling to develop psychic ability.

 Journaling Prompts to Develop Psychic Ability

 I get it.
 Putting pen to paper isn’t always easy.
-So if you’ve doodled your name and grocery list, but not much else, stick around.
+So, if you’ve doodled your name and grocery list, but not much else, stick around.

-Journaling prompts to connect with your gifts
+Journaling prompts to connect with your intuition

 - What does my Higher Self want me to know about developing my psychic abilities?

 - How does my heart feel when I imagine embracing my intuitive gifts?